roverwing/RoverWingHardware/README.md

 Feather board connector
 =======================
 RoverWing can not be used without a Feather board.
-Youc an use any Father board from Adafruit, or any 3rd party board that meets [Adafurit's specifications](https://learn.adafruit.com/adafruit-feather/feather-specification).
+You can use any Feather board from Adafruit, or any 3rd party board that meets [Adafurit's specifications](https://learn.adafruit.com/adafruit-feather/feather-specification).
 To connect the Feather board,
 plug it in the dual row female headers at the center of RoverWing.
 These headers